Case Study Updated Mar 2026 6 min read

 Every step was a failure point.
 Guests got missed, data was duplicated, and the team spent more time on admin than on actually running the event.

-The Solution: 14 Connected Workflows
+The Solution: A Fully Connected Automation System

 Phase 1: Guest Upload and Outreach